Martijho/cicd_template/README.md

 ### Other workflows
 There are three test-workflows which generates result-shields.
 Integration of these can be found in the top of this readme.
 There are also a workflow for formatting check using the black standard.
+This is setup so that a black check runs for every push to main, but will not fail your PR

 This example repo is integrated with SonarQube.
 This is a third party service which has its own setup.